codehag/tc39-notes/es9/2018-11/nov-28.md

 DE: I have arguments why decorators > JSX.

-[Value:Expressiveness PResolution:Userland]
+[Value:Ecosystem_Implementation Support:Expressiveness]
 JRL: One option we have is to leave it for babel and typescript.
 This can just become a syntax reservation for compilers to work on.
 If you shipped a decorator to a browser, it would throw because there's no runtime meaning to the decorator.

-[PResolution:Userland Tension:Interop]
+[Value:Ecosystem_Implementation Tension:Interop]
 DE: I originally proposed that and we wanted to promote the unification so that we had interoperable code.

 Diego: Yeah we talked about everyone would implement their own thing and we would have lots of interoperability.

-[Value:Expressiveness Tension:ResourceUsage]
+[Value:Expressiveness Tension:Resource_Usage]
 TST:  I don't see the value of startup costs if the feature is valuable enough that it will lead to dynamic code that will lead to performance benefit.

 SGN: Is that really the baseline then?
 Comparing against dynamic frameworks?
 Okay then let's ship this.